Frequently Asked Questions

 How does the Reterro Evaporative Desorption process extract contaminants from soil?

 The Evaporative Desorption Technology (EDT) process is designed to deliver a uniform flow of heated air at high flow rate through a mass of soil (nominally 20 tons per batch) under light vacuum.
 The process is designed to be inherently safe and free of fugitive emissions.
 The heated input air accelerates the evaporation of the contaminants, and the uniform air flow assures that all of the soil is treated.
 Soil is excavated and loaded into specially designed containers.
 Two of these containers are loaded into the treatment chamber for each process batch.
 Nominal process time is 2 hours per 20-ton batch, and varies with soil type, soil moisture, contamination level, and treatment standard.
-EDT is suitable for treatment of a variety of volatile, semi-volatile, and chlorinated volatile organic contaminants.
+EDT is suitable for treatment of a variety of volatile, semi-volatile, and chlorinated volatile organic compounds.
 Non-volatile contaminants, such as metals or other inorganic compounds are not affected by or removed by EDT, but may be treated after EDT to limit their leachability from soil.

 How "green" is Reterro soil remediation process technology?

-Reterro commissioned an independent consulting firm (WSP/Parsons Brinkerhoff) to compare Evaporative Desorption Technology (EDT) to its largest competitor, transport & dispose, on a large project that was completed by Reterro in 2015.
-The results were compelling, and Reterro significantly outperformed the transport & dispose alternative in all impact categories: Global Warming Potential Primary Non-Renewable Energy Demand Particulate Emissions We found that, whether powered from a grid source or a portable diesel source of electricity, our on-site EDT treatment process had ten times less impact on global warming potential and energy demand, and also produced less than 1% of the particulate (PM2.5).
+Reterro commissioned an independent consulting firm (WSP/Parsons Brinkerhoff) to compare Evaporative Desorption Technology (EDT) to its largest competitor, transportation & disposal, on a large project that was completed by Reterro in 2015.
+The results were compelling, and Reterro significantly outperformed the transport & dispose alternative in all impact categories: Global Warming Potential, Primary Non-Renewable Energy Demand, and Particulate Emissions.
+We found that, whether powered from a grid source or a portable diesel source of electricity, our on-site EDT treatment process had ten times less impact on global warming potential and energy demand, and also produced less than 1% of the particulate (PM2.5).
 This is largely due to the high rate of diesel consumption when contaminated soil is transported to a landfill.
 Empty trucks must travel to the project site and then make the trip to the landfill, which could be several hours away.
 Separate trucks carrying clean backfill material must also visit the project site, and they make an empty trip when they leave.
 Reterro EDT systems emit little or no contamination.
 When operating, the process chamber is under a slightly negative pressure and outside air is drawn into the chamber rather than allowing contaminants to leak out.
 At the outlet of our process, the catalytic oxidizer or carbon treatment pollution control devices are highly effective.
 In some cases, the process exhaust can be cleaner than the surrounding air.

 How does the Reterro performance guarantee work?

-After a very thorough evaluation of Reterro EDT, a global leader in reinsurance with a balance sheet equivalent to a Fortune 10 company was able to provide Reterro with a policy that backs our performance guarantee.
-This policy provides price protection to clients of Reterro client in the event that EDT fails to meet the agreed-upon treatment goals.
+After a very thorough evaluation of Reterro Evaporative Desorption Technology (EDT), a global leader in reinsurance with a balance sheet equivalent to a Fortune 10 company was able to provide Reterro with a policy that backs our performance guarantee.
+This policy provides price protection to clients of Reterro in the event that EDT fails to meet the agreed-upon treatment goals.
 It was possible for Reterro to obtain this coverage because Reterro has a proven record of project success, has the means to perform bench-scale testing that correlates well with full-scale performance, has multiple means of monitoring the performance of the process in real time, and can demonstrate process effectiveness very early in the execution phase of a project.
 In the event that an alternative method, such as transportation and disposal, must be employed, the alternative can be executed by Reterro at no additional cost to the client.

 How is the Reterro performance guarantee different from a performance bond?